Frequently Asked Questions

 LPCs both support local advocacy and contribute to the development of CIJA national policy.

 What is the Canadian Rabbinic Caucus?

 The Canadian Rabbinic Caucus (CRC) provides CIJA with guidance and input on behalf of synagogues across Canada spanning the spectrum of Jewish religious practice.
-The CRC meets regularly by conference call and serves as a spokesperson on public policy matters affecting Jewish religious life and freedom of religion in Canada.
+The CRC meets regularly by conference call and speaks publicly on policy matters affecting Jewish religious life and freedom of religion in Canada.